pub struct WATCHER;Expand description

 impl WATCHER

-Gets a read-write variable that defines interval awaited between each FS_CHANGES_EVENT
+Gets a read-write variable that defines interval awaited between each FS_CHANGES_EVENT.
+If

 a watched path is constantly changing an event will be emitted every elapse of this interval,